-A strong, equitable community where every person thrives.
+A strong, equitable community where every person can thrive.

 OUR FOCUS INTO ACTION

-How much more likely kindergatners living in poverty are to fail literacy benchmarks.
+How much more likely kindergartners living in poverty are to fail literacy benchmarks.

 Our goal is to close the opportunity gap by promoting strategies to provide all children with the most appropriate and effective early services, supports, and high-quality early childcare and education.